DavidRambo/gift_text_parser/README.md

 `POST http://localhost:8000/parse-text`

+The data returned is an object with the key `data` and a value that is the JSON array of parsed gift ideas.
+Thus, in order to access the JSON array in a response provided via the Fetch API, one would use `response.data.data`.

 #### Formatting the Submitted String

 Each gift idea is separated by one or more blank lines, i.e. "\n\n".